Lead & Environmental Hazards Association

 Join us!
 Your membership support and involvement strengthens our voice and provides many benefits to enhance your work.
 Your dues are tax-deductible and may be an allowable grantee training expense.

-The Lead & Environmental Hazards Association (LEHA) is a national, non-profit organization committed to advancing our nation’s efforts to eliminate lead paint poisoning and other public health and environmental hazards faced by both children and adults, especially in homes, schools, and other buildings where hazards are most severe.
-These other healthy homes hazards include asbestos that may be in building materials used in residential housing around the same times that lead-based paint was common.
+We are the Lead and Environmental Hazards Association , a national, non-profit organization committed to advancing our nation’s efforts to eliminate lead paint poisoning and other public health, housing and environmental hazards faced by both children and adults, especially in homes, schools, and other buildings where hazards are most severe.
+We seek to improve opportunities for advancing lead inspection, risk assessment, abatement, and many other initiatives by conducting educational programs, research, policy evaluation, outreach to decisionmakers and business activities.